-For your LIRA, you can consider one of Vanguard’s all-in-one funds.
-Owning one of these funds could provide you with one stop shopping (and longer-term growth) whereby you don’t need to worry about any asset allocation or asset location over time.
-The ETF, depending upon the risk tolerance you want to take, will do all the heavy lifting for you!
+Generally speaking, owning an all-in-one fund could provide you with one-stop shopping (and longer-term growth) whereby you don’t need to worry about any asset allocation or asset location over time.

 When it comes to retirement planning, it’s important to look at retirement assets across the entire investment portfolio and not just account by account.

 Mark wrote about asset allocation above, that’s important, but asset location is very important too – that describes the tax impact of holding specific retirement assets in specific accounts (GICs, bonds, Canadian equities, US equities, international equities).

 When considering asset location, it’s important to understand how investments will eventually be withdrawn from each account as well.
 Some accounts allow for a lot of flexibility on withdrawals (like RRSPs and TFSAs), while other accounts are very restrictive (like RRIFs and LIFs).

 Because of the restrictive nature of the LIRA/LIF we shared above, one strategy to consider is to keep LIRA accounts as small as possible.